 Property owners and local agencies are expected to perform routine maintenance on the portion of their connections within state trunk highway right of way whether or not the connections have a valid WisDOT permit or are nonconforming.
 Routine maintenance includes items like removing snow, sealing asphalt, reshaping or grading gravel, culvert lining and cleanout, and minor repairs.
 Most of this work can usually be done without a permit.
 But a permit is required for work that affects traffic in some manner, disturbs the ground, or interferes with a WisDOT highway improvement or maintenance project.
 Replacing or regrading the connection or replacing a culvert, for example, or any activity that involves digging in the right of way, requires a permit.

-WisDOT’s legal authority to issue STH connection permits comes from Wisconsin Statute
+WisDOT’s legal authority to issue STH connection permits comes from Wis.
+Stat.

-For general questions on WisDOT STH connection permit policy and forms, contact:
+For general questions on WisDOT STH connection permit policy or forms, contact:

 Bureau of Highway Maintenance